netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 when a client sends a subsequent change request, a few moments later.

-In order to simplify the task of tracking changes, a NETCONF server could implement a meta level checksum over the configuration over a datastore or YANG subtree, and offer clients a way to read and compare this checksum.
-If the checksum is unchanged, clients can avoid performing expensive operations.
-Such checksums are often referred to as a configuration id or transaction id (txid).
+In order to simplify the task of tracking changes, a NETCONF server could implement a meta level transaction tag or timestamp for an entire configuration datastore or YANG subtree, and offer clients a way to read and compare this tag or timestamp.
+If the tag or timestamp is unchanged, clients can avoid performing expensive operations.
+Such tags and timestamps are referred to as a transaction id (txid) in this document.

 Evidence of a transaction id feature being demanded by clients is that several server implementors have built proprietary and mutually